 Abstract- Female Entrepreneurship is considered an important tool for female empowerment and emancipation.
-The main objective of this study is to investigate female undergraduate students' attitudes toward and perceptions of entrepreneurship (Comparison Ethiopian Public and Private Universities).
-Entrepreneurship has become a crucial area to study and understand - especially with respect to, attitudes toward entrepreneur, motivations, constraints and consequences.
-Female undergraduates students are chosen for the current study is because they are at a period in their career development where they are considering different career routes and are therefore, a potential source of future female entrepreneurs
+The main objective of this study is to investigate self-employment perception of female undergraduates students (Comparison Ethiopian Public and Private Universities).
+Entrepreneurship has become a crucial area to study and understand - especially with respect to, perception toward entrepreneur, motivations, constraints and consequences.
+Female undergraduates students are chosen for the current study is because they are at a period in their career development where they are considering different career routes and are therefore, a potential source of future female entrepreneurs.
+The finding of the study identified that there were different factor that affects female undergraduates' perception self-employment.

-Keywords : female entrepreneurship, undergraduate students, attitude, ethiopian public and private universities.
+Keywords: female entrepreneurship, undergraduate students, attitude, ethiopian public and private universities.

-GJMBR - A Classification : JEL Code : L26
+GJMBR - A Classification : JEL Code : M51